DE1-Engineering-Mathematics/module-resources/tutorial_sheets/14-root-finding.md

 Thus, a minimum of 7 iterations will be needed to obtain the desired accuracy using the bisection method.
 Let $a_0=0,b_0=1$ with $f(a_0)<0$, $f(b_0)>0$.

+Follow the same iteration process as in problem 1 to find the root to the required accuracy.

 \begin{aligned}
 & (\mathrm{i})\quad c_0 = \frac{a_0+b_0}{2}=0.5\newline